rejeep/prodigy.el/README.md

 services.

-To get rid of this tedious work, I started working on this Emacs plugin.
-Prodigy provides a [Magit](https://github.com/magit/magit)-like GUI to manage services in a simple way.
+To get rid of this tedious work, I started working on this Emacs plugin, which provides a nice and simple GUI to manage services.

 ![Prodigy](/prodigy.png)